rust-lang/book/src/ch04-03-slices.md

 This program compiles without any errors, and also would if we used `word` after calling `s.clear()`. `word` isn’t connected to the state of `s` at all, so `word` still contains the value `5`.
-We could use that `5` with `s` to try to extract the first word out, but this would be a bug since the contents of `s` have changed since we saved `5` in `word`.
+We could use that value `5` with the variable `s` to try to extract the first word out, but this would be a bug since the contents of `s` have changed since we saved `5` in `word`.

 This is bad!
 It’s even worse if we wanted to write a `second_word` function.
 Its signature would have to look like this:

 ```rust,ignore
 fn second_word(s: &String) -> (usize, usize) {